microsoft/MixedRealityToolkit-Unity/Documentation/Updating.md

-# Updating to the General Availability (GA) Release
+# Updating to the 2.0.0 Release

-Between the RC2 and GA releases of the Microsoft Mixed Reality Toolkit, changes were made that may impact existing projects.
-This document describes those changes and how to update projects to the GA release.
+Between the RC2 and 2.0.0 releases of the Microsoft Mixed Reality Toolkit, changes were made that may impact existing projects.
+This document describes those changes and how to update projects to the 2.0.0 release.

 - [API changes](#api-changes)
 - [Assembly name changes](#assembly-name-changes)

 ## API changes

 Since the release of RC2, there have been a number of API changes including some that may break existing projects.
-The following sections describe the changes that have occurred between the RC2 and GA releases.
+The following sections describe the changes that have occurred between the RC2 and 2.0.0 releases.

 - [MixedRealityToolkit](#mixedrealitytoolkit)
 - [Event System](#event-system)